Worker cooperative: United States

+National organization

-The United States Federation of Worker Cooperatives is the only organization in the U.S. representing worker cooperative interests nationally.
-Offering a voice on national level, promoting the worker co-operative model, uniting co-ops at conferences and providing a base of support and technical assistance to the worker co-operative community.
+The United States Federation of Worker Cooperatives is the only organization in the US representing worker cooperative interests nationally.
+It offers a voice on national level, promotes the co-op model, unites co-ops at conferences and provides a base of support and technical assistance to them.

-In 2018, as part of the National Defense Authorization Act for Fiscal Year 2019, the Main Street Employee Ownership Act, drafted by Sen.Kirsten Gillibrand and Rep. Nydia Velázquez, was signed into law.
+In 2018, as part of the National Defense Authorization Act for Fiscal Year 2019, the Main Street Employee Ownership Act, drafted by senator Kirsten Gillibrand and representative Nydia Velázquez, was signed into law.
 It allows for employee-owned businesses to be eligible for SBA section (7)a loans for the first time.